MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibm-containers/using-mobile-foundation/index.md

 Now that the MobileFirst Server instance is up &amp; running, you can learn more about:

 * [MobileFirst Operations Console](../../setting-up-your-development-environment/console)
-* Experience MobileFirst Platform Foundation with these [Quick Start tutorials](../../quick-start)
+* Experience MobileFirst Foundation with these [Quick Start tutorials](../../quick-start)
 * Or [read through all available tutorials](../../all-tutorials/)